 Creating an Encouraging Environment

-How building design and school environment can promote and support learning for pupils with autism.
+How building design and school environment can promote and support learning for autistic pupils.

 Design for Autism